Joseph Fred Naumann: Retirement

-On April 8, 2025, Pope Francis accepted Naumann's resignation as archbishop.
+On April 8, 2025, Pope Francis accepted Archbishop Naumann's resignation as archbishop.
+On December 17, 2025, he moved into his new home built on the ground of the monastery of the Little Brothers of the Lamb in Kansas City.

 Viewpoints

 Abortion

 Naumann interprets Canon 915 in the 1983 Code of Law as directing priests to deny communion to Catholic politicians who support abortion rights and euthanasia.
 He stated that he tried to persuade Kathleen Sebelius, then Governor of Kansas, to change her stand on abortion.
 After she refused to do so, he denied her communion.
 Naumann's archdiocese later spent $2.45 million in support of a proposed amendment to the Kansas constitution to protect the unborn, which was defeated by a 59 to 41% margin.